-To hear the answers to the top ten questions we are asked on divorce, financial settlement, cohabitation and civil partnership, in easy to understand films click here.
+To hear the answers to the top ten questions we are asked on divorce, financial settlements, cohabitation and civil partnerships, in easy to understand films, please click here.

 As an unmarried couple, especially without children under 18, a cohabitation agreement has a lot of benefits.
 You can watch the film below to find out more.